Streaming and turn lifecycle

 agent · my session ⠋ thinking…

-This indicator runs on its own thread and updates at ~80 ms cadence.
+This indicator runs in the output pump and updates at ~80 ms cadence.
 It clears the moment the first content chunk arrives.
 Token / cost stats from the previous turn stay hidden behind it; they re-appear when the turn ends.

 2. Streaming output